Google-Summer-of-Code-Archive/gsoc-final-reports-archive/README.md

 # GSoC Final Reports Archive
-This repository contains GSoC Proposals submitted by various aspirants across the years.
-The proposals have been sorted firstly on the basis of the organization to which they were applied and accepted. <br/>
+This repository contains GSoC final reports submitted by various aspirants across the years. <br/>
 **NOTE - This repo is not affiliated with Google or Google Summer of Code**

 ## Basic Layout of the repository